NiSource (NYSE:NI) Issues FY 2021 Earnings Guidance

-NiSource (NYSE:NI) updated its FY 2021 earnings guidance on Wednesday.
+NiSource (NYSE:NI) issued an update on its FY 2021 earnings guidance on Wednesday morning.
 The company provided EPS guidance of $1.320-$1.360 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.350.
 The company issued revenue guidance of -.

-A number of equities analysts have recently weighed in on the stock.
-TheStreet downgraded shares of NiSource from a b- rating to a c+ rating in a research note on Monday, May 17th.
-Barclays upped their price target on shares of NiSource from $26.00 to $30.00 and gave the stock an overweight rating in a research note on Tuesday, May 25th.
-Evercore ISI reaffirmed an in-line rating and issued a $27.00 price target (up from $25.00) on shares of NiSource in a research note on Thursday, April 29th.
-Finally, Zacks Investment Research raised shares of NiSource from a sell rating to a hold rating and set a $27.00 target price on the stock in a research report on Tuesday, July 27th.
-Three research analysts have rated the stock with a hold rating and six have assigned a buy rating to the stock.
-NiSource has an average rating of Buy and a consensus target price of $26.33.

 NiSource Company Profile